Keleher & McLeod Professor

 Sergio Pareja joined the UNM law faculty in 2005 after nearly nine years in private practice in Colorado and Indiana.
 Most recently, Pareja was a partner in the tax department at a large Denver law firm.
 While in private practice, he specialized in federal individual and corporate income tax planning, state and local tax matters, and estate and gift tax planning.

 Pareja is a highly dedicated teacher.
 In 2011, he was identified by The National Jurist as one of the top law teachers in the country: The Bucket List: 23 Law Profs to Take Before You Die.
+In 2013, Pareja was honored by the University of New Mexico with a university-wide "Outstanding Teacher of the Year" award.

 In an industrial society characterized by a "free enterprise" system and notions of individual freedom, "contract" is one of the primary means by which private individuals order their affairs.
 The contracts course inquires into why promises are enforced as contracts, which promises are enforced, and how they are enforced.
 The course places emphasis on close and critical analyses of court decisions.